ibm-functions/composer/docs/COMPOSER.md

 The `name` argument may be omitted if the `composition` consists of a single action invocation.
 In this case, `deploy` method only deploys the actions and compositions whose definitions are nested inside `composition`.

-## Invoke, Update, Delete
+## Invoke, Update, and Delete methods

-Since compositions are deployed as conductor actions, other management tasks for compositions can be implemented by invoking methods of `wsk.actions`, for instance:
+Since compositions are deployed as conductor actions, other management tasks for compositions can be achieved by invoking methods of `wsk.actions`, for instance:
 ```javascript
 wsk.actions.delete('demo')
 ```